close-dev-team/mobile-close-channel-sdk-ios/README.md

 pod 'CloseChannel'
 ```

-* Then run:
+* Next, run:

 `pod install --repo-update`

 * You are asked for your E-mail address and password.
 Make sure that you **enter the personal access token you created before as your password**
-* Then you can start using the CloseChannel framework in your code by simply importing it:
+* When you have done all the above you can start using the CloseChannel framework in your code by simply importing it:

 ```swift
 import CloseChannel
 ```

 <details>
-<summary>Example of a minimal Podfile</summary>
+<summary>Example of a minimal `Podfile`</summary>

 ```
 source 'https://github.com/CocoaPods/Specs.git'